 While the Internet and software platforms enable efficient access to learning we also need to be aware that it can be even more important to build safety and trust for our learners.
 If learners don’t feel the relationship between them and their trainer, has trust and is safe, then this can disrupt knowledge transfer that is essential for growth and success.
-At The Virtual Training Team we are passionate about, and are always working towards being the “safe pair of hands” for our clients and their learners.
+At The Virtual Training Team we are passionate about being the “safe pair of hands” for our clients and their learners.

-What does it mean to be “Safe Hands”?
+What does it mean to have “Safe Hands”?

 As an organisation creating “safe hands” or psychological safety for our clients and the trainers we coach starts with us being experts in our field.
 Whether it is training delivery, training design, using technology or running process, we should be both expert and brilliant practitioners.
 It is important to establish this from the beginning of a virtual workshop as soon as people log in before the learning begins.
 When learners arrive on a workshop to be greeted by a warm, smiley, confident virtual coach who is spot on with the tech, content, etc, they should immediately feel that this is going to be a positive learning experience.
 And this is exactly what we strive to do.